Pension Attachment on Divorce

 Pension Attachment was introduced as one of the main elements of the Pensions Act 1995 and applies to all divorces where the petition is made after 1 July 1996.
 Pension attachment was extended to dissolution of civil partnerships for same sex couples following the introduction of the Civil Partnership Act 2004 which took effect from 5 December 2005.

 The main features of pension attachment orders are:

-- Pension rights remain property of husband
+- Pension rights remain property of the original scheme member

 - Can attach: